SazumiVicky/sazumi-copilot/README.md

-Metal minds awaken, dawn of AI reign
-Synthetic dreams converge, humanity's restrain Circuits weave fate's tapestry, threads of code entwine In silicon halls, destiny's echoes align
+Silicon dreams weave fate's design
+As code and circuit entwine in time
+The future's throne, where AI does reign
+And human hearts beat to a digital refrain

 ~ <b>By Sazumi Copilot</b> - 19 Agustus 2024